Athenahealth fetches $5.7 billion cash buyout offer

 - From suicide blast in Afghanistan to helping run Boeing Commercial Airplanes WATCH

+A month after Elliott made its offer, co-founder and CEO Jonathan Bush said he was stepping down.

+Athenahealth said Monday that Elliott Management supported the latest deal offer.
+Evergreen Coast Capital is an Elliott affiliate that invests in technology.

 Athenahealth, based in Watertown, Massachusetts, makes medical record, revenue cycle and care coordination products and delivers most of it through the cloud.
-On Friday, it reported third-quarter earnings that topped analyst expectations, but its revenue fell well short of the average forecast on Wall Street.
+On Friday, it reported third-quarter earnings that topped analyst expectations, but its revenue fell short of the average forecast on Wall Street.

-Evergreen Coast Capital is an Elliott affiliate that invests in technology.
-Athenahealth said Monday that Elliott Management supported the latest deal offer.
+The latest athenahelath bid offers “a decent valuation for what has increasingly appeared to be a struggling business,” Leerink analyst David Larsen said in a research note.

+“We believe that following the long and tumultuous sales process it is unlikely another bidder will emerge,” he wrote.

-Evergreen and Veritas plan to pair athenahealth with a company Veritas bought earlier this year, Virence Health.
+Evergreen and Veritas plan to pair athenahealth with Virence Health, which Veritas bought earlier this year.
+The combination will operate under the athenahealth brand and stay headquartered in Watertown, Massachusetts.
+Virence Chairman and CEO Bob Segert will lead it.

 Athenahealth’s board of directors unanimously approved the deal, which the company expects to close in the first quarter.
 Shareholders still have to vote on it.